The Top 10 Safest States for Drivers

 Some States Aren’t Doing Much to Protect You

-We were surprised by how little some states were doing to protect their citizens.
+We were surprised by how little some states did to protect their citizens.
 New Hampshire has no law enforcing the use of seatbelts.
-South Dakota only had 2 driver safety laws: one prohibiting teens with learner’s permits from driving after dark and the other forbids driving with an open container.
-It seems that there is more these states could be doing to protect their citizens from vehicle-related deaths.
-Of course, it’s possible that the citizens of these states don’t want such laws enacted.
+South Dakota only had 2 driver safety laws: one prohibiting teens with learner’s permits from driving after dark, and the other forbids driving with an open alcohol container.
+There seem to be more these states could be doing to protect their citizens from vehicle-related deaths.

 What Driving Laws Were They Looking For?